-Telehealth Certification Institute is proud to partner with the Louisiana Counseling Association for the LCA's 2022 Conference and offers an exclusive opportunity for members of LCA to complete 4 of the 8 courses required for the Animal Assisted Therapy Interventionist (AAT-I) Credential at a large discount.
+Telehealth Certification Institute is proud to partner with the Louisiana Counseling Association for the LCA's 2022 Conference and offers an exclusive opportunity for members of LCA to complete 4 of the 8 courses required for the Animal Assisted Therapy Interventionist (AAT-I) Credential.

 Earn your AAT-I Credential